BestTimesToVisit.com Logo

 Sunrise Hot Air Balloon over Marrakech

 Drift silently above the ochre city as the sun paints the Atlas Mountains in hues of pink and gold.
-This magical perspective offers an unparalleled view of the Palmeraie and the awakening city, a truly unforgettable start to your day.
+This magical perspective offers a unique vantage point of the sprawling Palmeraie and the awakening city, a truly unforgettable start to your day.

 Wander the Blue Streets of Chefchaouen

-Lose yourself in the labyrinthine medina of Chefchaouen, where every alleyway is washed in a mesmerizing spectrum of blues.
-Seek out the small artisan workshops tucked away from the main squares for unique hand-woven textiles and leather goods.
+Lose yourself in the labyrinthine medina of Chefchaouen, where every alleyway is washed in a spectrum of mesmerizing blues.
+Capture stunning photographs and discover hidden artisan workshops tucked away in quiet corners, far from the main tourist paths.

 See all 8 things to do →